Table of contents

 It’s important to note that even with treatment, there is a high chance the condition will return after a period of remission.

 Whether or not your form of psoriasis is genetic, most patients respond well to topical ointments and creams.

 Steroid creams: These drugs are usually prescribed for treating mild to moderate psoriasis.
-Mild ointments are usually recommended for sensitive areas, such as your face or skin folds, and for treating widespread patches.
-Topical corticosteroids can be applied as often as once a day during flares or more sporadically during remission.
+Mild ointments are generally recommended for sensitive areas, such as your face or skin folds, and treat widespread patches.
+Topical corticosteroids can be applied as often as once a day during psoriasis flares or more sporadically during remission.

-Stronger ointments are available for small, less-sensitive areas or plagues that are togher to treat.
+Stronger ointments are available for small, less-sensitive areas or plaques that are tougher to treat.

 Anthralin: This tar product is a cream used to slow skin cell growth.
 It can also remove scales and make skin smoother.
-It should not be used on the face or genitals.
-As a side effect, this medication can irritate skin.
+Anthralin should not be used on the face or genitals, and it can irritate the skin.
 It also stains almost anything it touches.
-Usually, a patient will apply the cream to the affected area for a short period of time and then wash it off.
+Usually, a patient will apply the cream to the affected area for a short time and then wash it off.

 Vitamin D3 ointment: Synthetic forms of vitamin D slow skin cell growth.
 Sometimes it is prescribed alone or with topical corticosteroids.
 It is often used as a substitute for sensitive areas as it causes less irritation.